-Berkeley, CA, November 24, 2014 – Jennifer Doudna, Executive Director and founder of the Innovative Genomics Initiative, who developed the CRISPR-Cas9 technology, won a $3 million Breakthrough Prize in Life Sciences on Nov.
+Berkeley, CA, November 24, 2014 – Jennifer Doudna, founder of the Innovative Genomics Initiative, who developed the CRISPR-Cas9 technology, won a $3 million Breakthrough Prize in Life Sciences on Nov.
 9 and was recognized this month by Foreign Policy Magazine as one of the 100 Leading Global Thinkers of 2014.
 These back-to-back awards highlight the growing recognition of the profound nature of the CRISPR-Cas9 discovery.

 “On behalf of the dedicated researchers at the Li Ka Shing Center for Genomic Engineering at UC Berkeley, I am honored that this technology breakthrough is becoming well known for its potential impact,” said Professor Doudna.
 “We’re excited to partner with a wide range of collaborators to leverage the technology to solve real-world problems.”